nicinabox/nicinabox/README.md

 # nicinabox.com

-A static site using gulp + github.
+A static site using react + webpack.

 ## Update and deploy